ssardina-agts/elevator-sarl-mw/README.md

 #### Skill_MultipleSimulatorInteraction ####

-Further extends skill **Cap_SimulatorInteraction** to share a connection to the elevator simulator amongst multiple SARL agents (corresponding to multiple cars).
+Further extends skill **Skill_SingleSimulatorInteraction** to share a connection to the elevator simulator amongst multiple SARL agents (corresponding to multiple cars).

 In a multi-agent SAR application, each agent register to control one car.
 There will be only _one_ connection to the simulator via a static singleton object `sharedConnection` of class `NetworkConnection`.
 The first time the skill is created, the connection will be established and `sharedConnection` will be instantiated.
 After that, it will be re-used.